About the Host School

 About the AP Centre

-This is not a job for faint of heart.
 Perhaps the biggest difference between positions at Ningbo FLS and teaching at an international school is the fact that this is a public school.
 In addition to teaching students, one has to frequently interact with Chinese counterparts who may teach students a similar subject in the Chinese curriculum.
 There are also extremely high expectations incumbent with a position at Ningbo Foreign Language School.
 Students have lofty goals and expect teachers to provide instruction that will help them achieve these goals.
-In addition, China can be a challenging place to settle.
-One will need to possess a great sense of humor, patience, and flexibility to thrive in this school.

-The lifestyle available to teachers in Ningbo varies greatly.
-There is a thriving social scene.
-While there is obviously not the Western ex-pat community that exists in Shanghai or Beijing, Ningbo does have a small and active ex-pat community.
-We have teachers who have participated in local triathlons, marathons, bike races, attend guest lectures at the University of Nottingham-Ningbo, swim, etc.
+The lifestyle available to teachers in Ningbo offers great variety and there is a thriving social scene.
+While there is obviously not the Western expat community that exists in Shanghai or Beijing, Ningbo does have an active group of expats.
+We have teachers who have participated in local triathlons, marathons, bike races, swimming activities, attended guest lectures at the University of Nottingham-Ningbo etc.

-What Ningbo has is public space!
-There are numerous parks that are not crowded and Dongqian Lake is accessible.
-Aside from the wonderful setting and benefits of living in Ningbo, the best thing about the school is the wonderful opportunity the teachers have of working with such gifted and motivated students.
+What Ningbo also has is public space!
+There are numerous parks that are not crowded and Dongqian Lake is very accessible.
+Aside from the wonderful setting and benefits of living in Ningbo, the best thing about the school is the wonderful opportunity the teachers have in working with such gifted and motivated students.
 In addition, the daily commute from the city to Dongqian Lake is a somewhat scenic commute through alternating urban, peri-urban, and agrarian land.
-This occasionally includes passing a brace of ducks being herded down the road, which never ceases to humor the staff.
+This occasionally includes passing a brace of ducks being herded down the road, which never ceases to amuse the staff.